 Sometimes prospects will exhibit an unwillingness to provide you with substantial information.
 They'll repeatedly respond to your questions with "I don't know".
 Their answers will be so general and unspecific that they contain no valuable information.

 If you're encountering a prospect like this, you're either talking to the wrong person and they're clueless, or they don't trust you.

 Call them out on it.
 Tell them: "We only deal with customers who become real long-term partners.
-To do that successfully we both need to be open.
-I really need to understand what you need in order to even judge if our solution is a good fit for you, or if I should point you into a different direction to make you successful."
-(For more on building trust in sales, read How to sell to "nonbelievers": Turn doubt into trust.)
+To do that successfully, we both need to be open.
+I really need to understand what you need in order to even judge if our solution is a good fit for you or if I should point you in a different direction to make you successful."

-- Time to close
+Time to Close

 Sometimes the vast majority of people you talk to simply aren't a good match for your product/service.
-If that's the case, you're probably casting your net too wide, and should consider a more focused and targeted lead generation approach.
+If that's the case, you're probably casting your net too wide, and you should consider a more focused and targeted lead generation approach.
 There's no point in spending most of your time with prospects who will never buy.

 Want to optimize your qualification process?
 Use Close to set up Custom Activities for your team.
 Then, your team can follow a structured process and add data in a manageable way for the whole team to see.